rsmaxwell/mqtt-rpc-example-response/README.md

 The main Responder program

-  * loads a map of request handlers keyed on a function string
+  * loads the handlers for all the supported requests
   * connects to an mqtt broker
   * sets up a MessageHandler as the callback Adapter
-  * subscribes to a topic listens to which requests will be published.
+  * subscribes to a 'request' topic
   * waits forever

-When a request is published to the request topic, MessageHandler.messageArrived is called which:
+When a request is published to the request topic, the messageArrived callback is called:

   * checks the message has a response topic set in its message properties
   * parses the payload into into a [Request](https://github.com/rsmaxwell/mqtt-rpc-common/blob/main/src/main/java/com/rsmaxwell/mqtt/rpc/common/Request.java)
-  * calls the handler matching the Request.function
+  * calls the appropriate handler which matching the Request.function
   * parses the response returned by the handler into a [Response](https://github.com/rsmaxwell/mqtt-rpc-common/blob/main/src/main/java/com/rsmaxwell/mqtt/rpc/common/Response.java)
   * publishes the response to the response topic

-A handler implements the handleRequest method which is given an argument of a map of key/value pairs
+When a handler is called to process a request, it is given an argument of a map of key/value pairs

   * gets arguments out of the map
   * processes the arguments in some way to generate a response
   * returns a response which includes:

     - error code (borrowed from http status values)
     - error message (optional)
-    - response to the request
+    - result to the request